 How ioki Hamburg works

 The ioki Hamburg Shuttle is a public transportation service without fixed timetables or lines – fully integrated into the HVV.
 Together with ioki the VHH brings the service onto public roads.
 Using an algorithm passengers with similar routes are automatically bundled into carpools and transported together.
 In the service areas, additional stops have been set up – all within the reach of 200 metres.
-This way an optimized coverage of the area is assured and d and existing bus and train services are meaningfully supplemented.
+This way an optimized coverage of the area is assured and existing bus and train services are meaningfully supplemented.